2019 Library Awards

 - Review the Letter of Agreement for participation (signed by your library to participate in the program), Tips from the Jury for Successful Applications and Evaluation Criteria for the TD Summer Reading Club Library Awards, and for the CELA Accessibility Award if applying.

-- Complete and print the TD Summer Reading Club Library Awards 2018 Application Form [PDF].
+- Complete the TD Summer Reading Club Library Awards 2019 Application Form .
 Check the CELA Accessibility Award box if applying for that award as well.

 - Include essential supporting documentation to substantiate your application.
 Documentation should effectively define the program offered by your library and can include photographs, letters, statistics, news articles, copies of website pages, newsletters, promotional materials, or other appropriate materials.
 (High-quality photos are preferred over actual crafts or DVDs.)
 Clearly label all print/photo documentation with the name of your library.

-- Complete the application form and send it along with your supporting documents using either method a) or b):
+- Send the Application Form with your supporting documents using either method a) or b):

 a) by mail or courier to this address: